 Enjoy it!
 Put your personality into it and share what you love.
-If you start trying to follow a formula just to get the numbers up, it's going to end up stale.
-It's a great platform for making connections and if you're sharing your personality and the things you enjoy, you're going to attract followers who enjoy the same.
+If you start trying to follow a formula to get the numbers up, it's going to end up stale.
+It's an excellent platform for making connections, and if you're sharing your personality and the things you enjoy, you're going to attract followers who enjoy the same.

-Don't be intimidated and think you need to shoot with a professional camera – your phone can be just as good and there are so many apps you can use to experiment and develop your own style.
+Don't be intimidated and think you need to shoot with a professional camera – your phone can be just as good, and there are so many apps you can use to experiment and develop your style.
 Take lots of photos, don't overthink it, and share what you're passionate about.

-It varies, but usually it includes a dog walk or two, and plenty of cups of tea.
-I often start by getting admin tasks out of the way, so I can focus on the fun stuff – styling and shooting!
+It varies, but usually, it includes a dog walk or two, and plenty of cups of tea.
+I often start by getting admin tasks out of the way so that I can focus on the fun stuff – styling and shooting!
 Some days I'll have one big shoot to work on all day, and other days I'll have a couple of smaller shoots that might only take an hour or two.
 I enjoy the variety.

-My styling set up, on the other hand, is a bit more complex.
-I have a large collection of backgrounds in various colours, textures and sizes.
+My styling set up, on the other hand, is a bit more complicated.
+I have an extensive collection of backgrounds in various colours, textures and sizes.
 And I have all my props in the studio, so everything is within reach while I'm working.
 I also source specific items for clients if the shoot requires it.
 I'm always adding to the collection – prop shopping has to be one of the highlights of my job.

 Deadlines!
 The majority of my work has a deadline, so if I don't get it done on time, it's on me.
 That really helps keep me on track.
 Of course, it helps that I'm passionate about what I do – it means I'm excited to get into the studio every day, but obviously, everyone has their slower days.

-Sometimes, life gets in the way and you have to take a break.
+Sometimes, life gets in the way, and you have to take a break.
 I've learnt to accept that and to embrace the times when I'm not feeling as creative, by either focusing on another job or simply downing tools and doing something completely different.
-It helps me to come back with fresh eyes the next day and tackle the job afresh.
+It helps me to come back with fresh eyes the next day and tackle the job anew.

-I love it here and I was never really tempted to make the move to London (despite being told at university that it was the best option).
-My partner was just starting a career in Derby when I went freelance, so it made sense to stay here.
+I love it here, and I was never really tempted to make a move to London (despite being told at university that it was the best option).
+My partner was starting a career in Derby when I went freelance, so it made sense to stay here.

 I set up my business and began working locally, and as my client base grew, it started expanding across the UK.
 It didn't matter that I was based here.
 My clients either travelled to me or used my postal service (which I set up quite early on in my business).

-I've always been passionate about the creative industries really.
+I've always been passionate about the creative industries.
 I knew pretty early on in life that I wanted a career in the arts.
-Promoting and supporting independent businesses is really important to me, so combining my photography work with my love of design and craft came very naturally.
+Promoting and supporting independent businesses is essential to me, so combining my photography work with my love of design and craft came very naturally.
 I love discovering new makers and designers, and I think this genuine interest in what people are making helps me connect with my clients and create a lasting relationship.

-Back in 2014, I launched my remote service, which means clients can post their work to me from wherever they're based.
-I complete the photoshoots as normal and then post everything back to them.
-It was a bit of a game changer for me – I gained clients from across the UK, Europe and even the US, which was a bit surreal.
-It was around this time that my business really started to pick up the pace.
+Back in 2014, I launched my remote service 'You Post It, I Shoot It', which means clients can post their work to me from wherever they're based.
+I complete the photoshoots as usual and then post everything back to them.
+It was a bit of a game-changer for me – I gained clients from across the UK, Europe and even the US, which was a bit surreal.
+It was around this time that my business started to pick up the pace.

 I also recently added styling to my services.
 I was a little nervous to announce it at first, as I don't have any formal training in styling, but I enjoy it and find it comes very naturally to me.

 I don't think running a business is for everyone.
-I think you have to be incredibly self-disciplined and well motivated.
-Unless you outsource certain tasks (which I'd highly recommend), you end up doing every part of your job – like the marketing, admin, tea making, accounts, box packing, etc.
+I think you have to be incredibly self-disciplined and well-motivated.
+Unless you outsource specific tasks (which I'd highly recommend), you end up doing every part of your job – like the marketing, admin, tea making, accounts, box packing, etc.

 You also have to be creative and sometimes juggling all those things can be pretty intense.
 However, running your own business is so rewarding and being able to do what I love every single day makes it completely worthwhile.

-I have actually done a couple of "normal" jobs – I had a Saturday job with Hallmark cards whilst I was studying.
-And for a few months after graduating, I worked three part-time jobs at the same time (which included social media management, general admin, and events co-ordination), but I packed everything in and took the leap to go freelance pretty quickly.
+I have done a couple of "normal" jobs – I had a Saturday job with Hallmark cards while I was studying.
+And for a few months after graduating, I worked three part-time jobs at the same time (which included social media management, general admin, and events co-ordination).
+Still, I packed everything in and leapt to go freelance pretty quickly.

-I didn't really think about running my own business until I was at university.
-I had a brilliant lecturer who really opened my eyes to the possibility.
+I didn't think about running my own business until I was at university.
+I had a brilliant lecturer who opened my eyes to the possibility.

-Even when things have been tough and I've considered packing it all in, I just can't imagine working for anyone else.
+Even when things have been tough and I've considered packing it all in, I can't imagine working for anyone else.
 I love that I've been able to turn my passion into a career and that I have full control over every aspect of it.
-It can be really difficult sometimes, but it's incredibly fulfilling too.
+It can be tough sometimes, but it's incredibly fulfilling too.

 Be braver!
-I can overthink things and worry about the what-ifs, but sometimes you just have to take that leap.
-When I have dived in (specialising, renting a studio, etc), it's paid off.
+I can overthink things and worry about the what-ifs, but sometimes you have to take that leap.
+When I have dived in (specialising, renting a studio, etc.), it's paid off.

 I'd also tell myself to trust my gut instinct more.
-Sometimes, jobs aren't the best fit and it's completely fine to say no to things that don't feel right.
+Sometimes, jobs aren't the best fit, and it's lovely to say no to things that don't feel right.